What is High-Frequency Trading?

 High-frequency trading (HFT) is algorithmic trading characterized by high-speed trade execution, an extremely large number of transactions, and a very short-term investment horizon.
 High-frequency trading leverages special computers to achieve the highest speed of trade execution possible.
 HFT is very complex and, therefore, primarily a tool employed by large institutional investors such as investment banks and hedge funds.

 Advantages of High-Frequency Trading

-Risks from High-Frequency Trading
+Risks of High-Frequency Trading

-Furthermore, it is supposed that high-frequency traders (large financial institutions) profit at the expense of smaller players in the market (smaller financial institutions, individual investors).
+Furthermore, it is supposed that high-frequency traders (large financial institutions) often profit at the expense of smaller players in the market (smaller financial institutions, individual investors).

 Finally, HFT has been linked to increased market volatility and even market crashes.
 Regulators have caught some high-frequency traders engaging in illegal market manipulations such as spoofing and layering.
 It was proven that HFT substantially contributed to the excessive market volatility exhibited during the Flash Crash in 2010.

 Thank you for reading this CFI guide to HFT.
 To learn more about other trading methods, investing, and more, we highly recommend the additional free resources below: